WeiChengT/flight-delay/README.md

-I used Python to analyze the flight delay in the United States.
+I used Python code to analyze the flight delay in the United States.

 # Introduction
 Since the pandemic has eased and the prevention policies have been released, more and more people are traveling.
 As a Taiwanese, I want to know if the arrival delay depressed our good mood on the trip.
 I assume we take United Airlines, the only one conducting direct flights between Taiwan and the USA(San Fransico), and make a trip to various cities in the USA.
 Also, I use the concept of codeshare flights, taking off from San Fransico, and build a linear regression to estimate the flight delay at airports.